Laid-Back Camp season 1: Music

 Akiyuki Tateyama served as the composer of Laid-Back Camp.
-In November 2017, Asaka was announced as the singer of the opening theme music titled "Shiny Days", while Eri Sasaki would be performing the ending theme music titled "Fuyu Biyori" (ふゆびより), with both singles released on January 24, 2018.
+In November 2017, Asaka was announced as the singer of the opening theme song titled "Shiny Days", while Eri Sasaki would be performing the ending theme song titled "Fuyu Biyori" (ふゆびより), with both singles released on January 24, 2018.

 Marketing

 The first trailer for Laid-Back Camp was released in November 2017, followed by the second trailer in December.
 An advanced screening followed by a talk show event with the cast was held at Toho Cinemas in Shinjuku on December 10, 2017.
+A book containing 200 pages of settings and background arts from the season, titled Yuru Camp Key Animation Book (ゆるキャン△ 設定・背景美術集), was set to be shipped in Japan in early July 2023.

 Release

 Broadcast

-Laid-Back Camp began airing in Japan on AT-X and Tokyo MX on January 4, 2018, and on Sun TV, KBS Kyoto, and BS11 on January 5.
-The season began reairing on BS11 on October 8, 2021.
-In anticipation of the release of Laid-Back Camp Movie, the season began reairing on Tokyo MX and BS11 on January 6, 2022, on TV Aichi on January 7, on SBS on January 12, on TVQ Kyushu on January 13, and on MBS TV on January 14.
+The first season of Laid-Back Camp debuted on AT-X on January 4, 2018.
+It aired twelve episodes, concluding on March 22, 2018.

 Home media

-Crunchyroll simulcast Laid-Back Camp worldwide, excluding Asia.
+Crunchyroll simulcast the first season of Laid-Back Camp worldwide, excluding Asia.
 Ani-One began streaming the season on their official YouTube channel on December 24, 2020.
 In November 2022, the season became available to view on Amazon Prime Video in Japan.

 The first volume of Blu-ray and DVD for the season was released in Japan on March 28, 2018, which contains an original video animation (OVA) titled Room Camp Episode 0.
 The second volume was released on May 23, 2018, which contains the second OVA titled Tall Tale Camp.
 The third and final volume was released on July 28, 2018, which contains the third OVA titled Survival Camp.
 The three volumes also contain a six-episode camping program starring Yumiri titled Hanamori Yumiri's Beginner Solo Camping (花守ゆみり はじめてのキャンプ入門).

 Reception

 Critical response

-Stig Høgset of THEM Anime Reviews rated Laid-Back Camp a complete 5 stars, lauding the series for its "leisurely pace to its fun characters and silly banter, and certainly not least the lovely scenery" and describing it as "Encouragement of Climb season 2.5".
+Stig Høgset of THEM Anime Reviews rated the first season of Laid-Back Camp a complete 5 stars, lauding the series for its "leisurely pace to its fun characters and silly banter, and certainly not least the lovely scenery" and describing it as "Encouragement of Climb season 2.5".
 Nick Creamer of Anime News Network graded the season "B+", stating that it managed to deliver a "terrific balance of comedy and atmospheric slice of life" and bring the "joy of camping to life" while criticizing some episodes that depicted "less visually compelling" scenes.
 Rafael Motamayor of /Film praised the season for its beautiful backgrounds and the pacing that would "sell you on the idea of camping", comparing its depiction of Japan's outdoors to how The Lord of the Rings explored the sceneries of New Zealand.
 IGN listed the season as one of the best anime of the decade.